NadinYrosh/NakedBeer---Android/README.md

 ## Description

 This app allows you to search for information about your favorite beer style.
-I am using Brewerydb API to get aducational information about this drink.
+I am using Brewerydb API to get educational information about this drink.

 ## Installation